Perpignan Languedoc Roussillon, France Travel Guide

 La Galinette: A Michelin-starred restaurant, offering refined, seasonal cuisine.
 (Check for current Michelin status.)

 Numerous options surface in the city center.
-They present a mix of French, Catalan, and From the mediterranean region cuisine.
+They present a mix of French, Catalan, and Mediterranean cuisine.
 Look around Place de la Loge, Rue de l'Ange, and side streets.
-Examples for a good price and quality include Restaurant Le 17 and Le Figuier.
+Examples for good value plus caliber include Restaurant Le 17 and Le Figuier.

 Les Halles Vauban: A modern food hall with various stalls, presenting diverse cuisine.
 This is a good place for a casual, varied meal.